jiayue92-2/IOTdocs_en/source/ASR560X/Hardware-Reference/hardware_design.rst

 2.7 Reset Pin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The reset pin has an internal pull-up resistor.
-It will automatically be pulled up internally after the chip is powered on, or it can be controlled by an external host IO.
-If external control is not required, keep the test point for the reset pin.
+RSTN is the reset pin of the chip, and is active low.
+It has an internal 25K ohm pull-up resistor, which will be automatically pulled up after the chip is powered on.

+When the RSTN pin is not controlled by an external MCU or other circuits, reserve the external pull-up and capacitor-to-ground reset circuits, as well as the RSTN test point on the PCB, and there is no need to assemble any components on the reset circuits.

+When the RSTN pin is controlled by an external MCU, we recommend that the RSTN pin be assembled with a 51K ohm pull-up resistor.

 .. raw:: html